Independent Labour Party: Early years

 The new party was founded in a social environment of great hope and expectation.
 However, the first few years were difficult.
 The direction of the party, its leadership and organisation were heavily contested and the expected electoral progress did not emerge.

 The party did not fare well in its first major test of national support, the 1895 general election.
 With the NAC taking a lead in organising the party's contests, and with finance tight just 28 candidates ran under the ILP banner.
 A special conference decided that support could be given to either ILP or SDF candidates, which brought a further four contests into the picture.
 None was elected, however, with even the popular party leader Keir Hardie going to defeat in a straight fight with the Conservatives.
 The electoral debacle of 1895 marked an end to the unbridled optimism which had attended the party's foundation.

 From its beginning, the ILP was never a homogeneous unit, but rather attempted to act as a "big tent" party of the working class, advocating a rather vague and amorphous socialist agenda.
 Historian Robert E. Dowse has observed:

 "From the beginning the ILP attempted to influence the trade unions to back a working-class political party: they sought, as Henry Pelling states: 'collaboration with trade unionists with the ultimate object of tapping trade union funds for the attainment of Parliamentary power.'
 The socialism of the ILP was ideal for achieving this end; lacking as it did any real theoretical basis it could accommodate practically anything a trade unionist was likely to demand.
 Fervent and emotional, the socialism of the ILP could accommodate, with only a little strain, temperance reform, Scottish nationalism, Methodism, Marxism, Fabian gradualism, and even a variety of Burkean conservatism.
 Although the mixture was a curious one, it did have the one overwhelming virtue of excluding nobody on dogmatic grounds, a circumstance, on the left and at the time, which cannot be lightly dismissed."

-Of course in a party of loose and diverse opinions, the essential nature of the organisation and its programme would always remain a matter of debate.
+In a party of loose and diverse opinions, the essential nature of the organisation and its programme would always remain a matter of debate.
 Initial decisions about party organisation were rooted in an idea of strict democracy.
 These arguments did have some impact, as the conference held to set policy prior to the 1895 general election and the abolition of the position of party "President" in 1896 testified to the power of such arguments.
 Nonetheless, the NAC came to possess considerable power over the party's activities, including hegemonistic control over crucial matters such as electoral decisions and relations with other parties.
 The electoral defeat of 1895 hastened the establishment of centralising and anti-democratic practices of this kind.